 Here are a couple of alternatives if you don’t like RealtyShares.
 Currently, I’m concentrating my effort on RealtyShares so I don’t know as much about these other platforms.

 - Peer Street – Invest in debt only.
 Peer Street is only open to accredited investors.
+I will try them next year and report back.
+I heard they are very good.

 - Fundrise – Low minimum investment starting at $500.
 Open to non-accredited investors.
-Many recent changes on the site so be cautious here.

 Have you tried real estate crowdfunding?
 Is it working out like you expected?